stacynguyen/covid-us-mx/README.md

 The files involved in the calculus come from the Mexican registry and those from the state of New York.
-They are contained in [the zipped directory](./zip.rar) The only files not included is the COVID daily report from Mexico's Secretaría de Salud.
+They are contained in [the zipped directory](./zip.rar) The only file not included is the COVID daily report from Mexico's Secretaría de Salud.
 The file of 22 may 2022 (`220507COVID19MEXICO`, 2.4 GB) or after should give the same results.

 Also included: the csv files that are plotted in the report.